 - Art therapy, Is used to slow cognitive decline and improve quality of life.

-- Reminiscence therapy, which uses sight, touch, taste, smell, and sound to help seniors with memory loss remember people, events, and places.
+- Reminiscence therapy, uses sight, touch, taste, smell, and sound to help seniors with memory loss remember people, events, and places.

 Highly-Trained Care Team

 Our large network of partners is always improving dementia care training and knowledge.
 Staff receives an initial 40 hours of training for direct care and at least 15 hours of mandatory additional training each year to help them keep up-to-date on the latest dementia care techniques.

 Our memory care partners are always improving the care that they give to the residents.
 Contact us, and we will place you with the best memory care home near you.

 Alzheimer’s care is sometimes referred to as dementia care, it provides 24-hour care for seniors with Alzheimer’s.